s4rify/rASRMatlab/readme.md

 This repository contains code for an EEGLAB [0] plugin which can be used to correct EEG artifacts using Riemannian geometry.
 The method is an adaptation of the original ASR method published by Mullen et al. [1].
 For details of its workings, please refer to Blum et al. (2018, currently in preparation, will be linked here shortly).
-The rASR toolbox uses the Manopt toolbox for computations involving manifolds and Riemannian geometry, please note that the version of Manopt is not checked in the current version rASR, nevertheless, a specific version is needed: 4.0.
+The rASR toolbox uses the Manopt toolbox for computations involving manifolds and Riemannian geometry, please note that in the current implementation an adapted nonlinear_eigenspace function is used and included in the rASR toolbox, while the rest of manopt is used from the toolbox which must be in the Matlab path.
+This is only a temporary solution and will be coded more sustainably soon.

 ## Usage
 To use the rASR cleaning, simply call this plugin like the original ASR plugin after adding it to the Matlab path: